 Knowing how small business loans work is critical for any entrepreneur.
 Canada had 1,200,571 small businesses with 1-99 employees in 2019.
 With more than 99% of agriculture, forestry, fishing and hunting, real estate, and professional and scientific services being small businesses, it’s clear that Canada’s economy is significantly driven by small businesses.
 Despite their economic significance, more than half of small businesses fail within their first five years of operation.
 Many factors contribute to the failure rate, including a lack of market need, competition, and pricing.

 A huge factor for failure, however, is lack of capital.
 That’s why financing is so important for a business’s initial years of operation.
 Small business owners look for financing from various sources.
-A common category of capital of financing is debt financing.
-This includes lines of credit, commercial loans, overdraft, microcredit loans, and of course, the small business loan.
+A common category of capital financing is debt financing.
+This includes lines of credit, commercial loans, overdrafts, microcredit loans, and of course, small business loans.

-This is how small business loans work.
 A small business loan is a sum of capital that a lender gives a business owner to finance operations.
 The borrower makes monthly payments on the loan for an agreed-upon length of time, with interest.
 Interest rates can be fixed (the same) for an agreed-upon number of years.
 They can also be variable, which means dependent on the market and in flux.
-Shorter term loans may have lower interest rates, but require more capital each month to pay back.
-Longer term loans may require less principal paid each month.
+Shorter-term loans may have lower interest rates, but require more capital each month to pay back.
+Longer-term loans may require less principal paid each month.
 However, interest payments can cost you more money over the course of the loan term.

 How to Get a Small Business Loan